 Spending time away from home and the unavoidable impact it has on tournament performance weighs on a competitive angler like Houston.
-And missing practice days for appearances has a negative effect on results.
+And missing practice days for appearances hurts results.

 And yet, he’s thankful.
 Very thankful.

-Mercury is one of those longtime sponsors; in fact, Houston hasn’t run any engine but a Mercury since he started competing as a pro.
-His first boat, a 14-foot aluminum rig, was powered by a 20hp Merc.
+Mercury is one of those longtime sponsors.
+Houston hasn’t run any engine but a Mercury since he started competing as a pro.
+His first boat, a 14-foot aluminum rig, was powered by a 20hp Mercury.
 He then progressed to a 50hp Mercury, followed by a 100hp Mercury on his first Ranger boat in 1968.
 As he thought back recently on those early days, he recalled a story about an engine feature that boaters and anglers now take for granted – power trim.

 “That 100hp motor was an in-line six, which meant it was six cylinders tall and very narrow, and very heavy,” said Houston.
 “My dealer tried to sell me a power trim — they were like $125 — as an option.
-Back then as new features came along, they weren’t standard.
-If you wanted air conditioning in your car you had to order it that way.
-Well, basically being a young kid, I didn’t have $125, so we didn’t order it.
+Back then, as new features came along, they weren’t standard.
+If you wanted air conditioning in your car, you had to order it that way.
+Well, basically, being a young kid, I didn’t have $125, so we didn’t order it.
 My dealer said he didn’t think I could lift the motor.
-My plan was that Chris — Houston’s wife the past 56 years — and I would lift it up when we got into shallow water.
-It took both of us to raise the motor and then she would put the kickstand up.
+My plan was that Chris (Houston’s wife of the past 56 years) and I would lift it when we got into shallow water.
+It took both of us to raise the motor, and then she would put the kickstand up.
 Then we had to do it all over again when it was time to run the motor.
-It took both of us to manage it and we did that for two weeks.
+It took both of us to manage it, and we did that for two weeks.

-Chris Houston may not raise and lower the motor by hand anymore, but she has certainly been at Jimmy’s side all 54 years.
-The seven-time “Bass’n Gal” Angler of the Year and 1987 inductee into the Freshwater Fishing Hall of Fame — the first female to receive that honor — has been his steadfast life and tournament-practice partner.
+Chris Houston may not raise and lower the motor by hand anymore, but she has undoubtedly been at Jimmy’s side all 54 years.
+The seven-time “Bass’n Gal” Angler of the Year and 1987 inductee into the Freshwater Fishing Hall of Fame, the first female to receive that honor, has been his steadfast life and tournament-practice partner.

 The FLW Pro Circuit has a new rule limiting practice partners that would disallow Jimmy and Chris from fishing together during practice rounds.
 The scenario weighed heavily on Houston’s decision to stop fishing after 2019.